 The area we grouse hunt is full of huge pines and has a mix of new and old-growth forests.
 It is an actively managed and logged area to provide lumber to support the local economy.

 By cutting the trees, it allows growing new forests that small game birds like.
 This makes it a prime location for grouse hunting.
 It also provides good fire breaks for maintaining safety of the forests.

 GROWING TREES IS OUR FIRST PRIORITY

-All donations made are directly used to purchase trees to replant old-growth forests that had been turned into farmland.
+All proceeds made are directly used to purchase trees to replant old-growth forests that had been turned into farmland.
 This farmland we are restoring, by planting native, disease-resistant trees to Minnesota.
 By planting trees we are creating healthy wildlife habitat for small game birds and whitetail deer.